TalelMejri/SOLARIS/README.md

 ## Overview

 **Prosol Forecast / Solaris** is a full-stack AI platform that forecasts rooftop photovoltaic (PV) production across Tunisia's 50 Prosol districts, quantifies uncertainty through P10 / P50 / P90 prediction intervals, and translates those forecasts into grid-impact indicators and battery decision-support simulations.

 The project combines:

 - **Official Prosol capacity data** — 50 districts, 7 regions, 514.8 MW installed
-- **PVGIS historical PV reconstruction** — 2005–2023, 8.33M hourly records
+- **PVGIS historical PV reconstruction** — 2005 to 2023, 8.33M hourly records
 - **Genuine ECMWF TIGGE numerical weather prediction (NWP)** forecasts
 - **Leakage-safe machine learning** — LightGBM, quantile regression
 - **A three-tier, production-ready software platform**

-> **Scientific principle.** Forecast only from information that was available
-> when the forecast was issued.
+> **Scientific principle.** Forecast only from information that was available when the forecast was issued.
 This is enforced at every stage of the pipeline.

 ---